Controllability and Vector Potential: The Nullstellensatz for Systems of PDE

 \section{The Nullstellensatz for Systems of PDE}

-We have studied controllable systems defined in a signal space $\F$ which is an injective cogenerator ($\Dr$ and $\Cinf$, for instance), and we now turn our attention to other signal spaces of importance.
-If $\F$ is a flat $A$-module (for instance $\D$, $\Er$, or $\S$), then every differential kernel is an image by the equational crterion of flatness \cite{e}; every system in such a signal space is thus controllable by ($\ast \ast$) of Appendix 1.
-Here we focus on the space $\Sr$ of tempered distributions.
-It is an injective $A$-module, but not a cogenerator (namely the remark after Proposition 1.3).
-The system $\ker_{\Sr}(P)$, defined by $P \subset A^k$, is controllable if $A^k/P$ is torsion free, but this is no longer a necessary condition (Theorem 2.1(i) and the remark following it). \\\

-The first problem we encounter when studying systems in a space $\F$ which is not an injective cogenerator is that Proposition 1.5 is not valid, and there is no longer a bijective correspondence between systems in $\F^k$ and submodules of $A^k$.
-This prompted the definition of $\M(\ker_\F(P))$, for $P$ a submodule of $A^k$, in the remark following it, and we recall it now.
+We have studied in some detail controllable systems defined in a signal space $\F$ which is an injective cogenerator, specifically $\Dr$ and $\Cinf$.
+On the other hand, if $\F$ is a flat $A$-module, for instance $\D$, $\Er$, or $\Sc$, then every differential kernel is an image by the equational crterion of flatness \cite{ma}; thus every system in such a signal space admits a vector potential and is controllable.
+We now focus on the space $\Sr$ of tempered distributions.
+It is an injective $A$-module, but not a cogenerator (namely Remark 2.5).
+The system $\ker_{\Sr}(P)$, defined by $P \subset A^k$, is controllable if $A^k/P$ is torsion free, but this is no longer a necessary condition (Theorem 3.1(i) and the remark following it).
+The first problem we encounter when studying systems in a space $\F$ which is not an injective cogenerator is that Proposition 2.6 is not valid, and there is no longer a bijective correspondence between systems in $\F^k$ and submodules of $A^k$ (Example 2.4).
+This prompted the definition of $\M(\ker_\F(P))$, for $P$ a submodule of $A^k$, in Remark 2.7, and we recall it now.